getsentry/sentry-docs/src/collections/_documentation/platforms/react-native/index.md

 title: 'React Native'
 ---

-This is the documentation for our React-Native SDK.
 The React-Native SDK uses a native extension for iOS and Android but will fall back to a pure JavaScript version if necessary.

 <!-- WIZARD -->
 ## Integrating the SDK